How to choose the right audio interface for your home studio

 Simultaneous I/O refers to how many analog signals the audio interface converts to digital at once, and how many digital signals get converted back to analog at the same time.

-It’s not uncommon to see audio interfaces boasting huge simultaneous I/O numbers, like 96×96 for instance.
+It’s pretty common to see audio interfaces boasting huge simultaneous I/O numbers, like 96×96 for instance.
 It may only have eight XLR or TRS inputs, but it can take in more channels from other devices by ADAT, ethernet networks, or some other system.
 This might be useful to you eventually, but most home studios won’t really need that at first.
+So be sure to look at the actual, practical number of inputs and outputs.

 The audio resolution is (sometimes) a lie